CornellLabofOrnithology/angular-styleguide/README.md

     *Why?*: The unique short prefix identifies the directive's context and origin.
 For example a prefix of `cc-` may indicate that the directive is part of a CodeCamper app while `acme-` may indicate a directive for the Acme company.

     *Note*: For components that could be truly reusable across many applications, I propose a "clo-" prefix.
 For directives that are really specific to the application in which they reside, a "ym-" or "nw-" for yardmap and nestwatch respectively could be appropriate.
-For even more specificity, I propose a nested namespace approach, using names like "clo-cmn-" for a project that could be shared among many clo projects, in this case a community module.
+For  cases that require even more specificity, I propose a nested namespace approach, using names like "ym-socl-" for directives would only be appropriate for the social module inside of yardmap.

     Note: Avoid `ng-` as these are reserved for Angular directives.
 Research widely used directives to avoid naming conflicts, such as `ion-` for the [Ionic Framework](http://ionicframework.com/).